 Landscaping your pond with live stakes creates a pretty borderline for your pond or lake.
 If you want to make your garden a sanctuary of peace and harmony, live stakes give a high aesthetic value to the place and environment.
 Live stakes can be created by cutting branches or putting organic compounds on the end of the pond and then allowing them to sprout.
 That is important since it helps create a mound, thereby preventing erosion.
 Here is a list of stakes to make the planting easier.
 Make sure that you consider the following stakes for the benefit of your planting.

 Black willow stakes:

-Most people prefer using black willow stakes since they are both beautiful and fast-growing.
-The black willow stakes are also known to tolerate both wet and dry conditions, and as a result, they can thrive in either season and any place.
+Most people prefer black willow stakes since they are both beautiful and fast-growing.
+The black willow stakes are also known to tolerate wet and dry conditions, and as a result, they can thrive in either season and any place.

 River birch stakes: